X Display Server «Prev Next»

 exec /usr/bin/thunar &

-4. Make the file executable: Once you've added your desired configurations, make the `.xinitrc` file executable using the following command:
+4. Make the file executable: Once you have added your desired configurations, make the `.xinitrc` file executable using the following command:

 chmod +x ~/.xinitrc